jdonaldson/uw-mlearn410/docs/module2/Trees.md

 ================================================
 - Ensemble Based
 - Handle boolean, categorical, numeric features with no scaling or factorization
-- No fussy hyperparameters (forest size  is commonly sqrt(#features))
+- Few fussy hyperparameters (forest size  is commonly sqrt(#features))
 - Automatic feature selection (within reason)
 - Quick to train, parallelizable
 - Resistant (somewhat) to overfitting
-- OOB error metric can substitute for CV
+- OOB Random Forest error metric can substitute for CV
+  - Stochastic gradient boosted trees have OOB

 What are Random Forest Drawbacks?
 =====================================================